 EE broadband routers

 EE is best known for its mobile phone services, but it is also now a well-established broadband provider.
 It offers deals on broadband with or without a home phone package.
-You can also get a back-up 5G router so you can stay connected if your ADSL or Fibre connection develops a fault.
+You can also get a back-up 5G router so you can stay connected if your fixed connection develops a fault.

 When you sign up with a new broadband provider, it will generally send you a new router.
 However, not all routers are created equal.
 When choosing routers to supply with its broadband packages, a provider needs to strike a balance between affordability and performance as well as finding a model which will work with the specific broadband service on offer.
 With that in mind, how do EE’s routers stack up?